Associate Degrees for Transfer

 Upon completion of this course, the student will be able to:

-- evaluate a child's nutrient intake by comparing it with current nutrition standards and recommendations.
+- identify and explain the major nutrients and their food sources and evaluate the child's nutrient intake by comparing it with current nutrition standards and recommendations.

 ECE 420 Administration I: Programs in Early Childhood Education